Smoked pork belly burnt ends are a crowd favorite. We have the most tender, flavorful and mouthwatering BBQ pork burnt ends recipe right here.

 - Remove pork bites from smoker and place in deep 9x13-inch aluminum pan.
 Add barbecue sauce and honey.
 Mix until evenly coated.
 Add additional rib rub, if desired.

-- Place pan onto grill, close lid and smoke an additional 45 minutes to 1 hour, until liquid is thickened and caramelized.
+- Place pan onto grill, close lid, up the temp to 275°F and smoke an additional 45 minutes to 1 hour, until liquid is thickened and caramelized.

 - Remove pan from smoker.
 Let rest 15 minutes before serving.
 (We like to set them out as a party app with toothpicks.)